-Dellor recently got banned from Twitch for having a meltdown and breaking a keyboard over his head.
-While it isn’t the first time he has broken his own property, because it involved physically hitting himself, his account was suspended.
+Dellor got banned from Twitch for having a meltdown and breaking a keyboard over his head.
+While it isn’t the first time he has broken his own property, his account was suspended because it involved physically hitting himself.

 Don’t Dox Other Streamers: No Sharing Private Information

 Streamers can be banned from invading the privacy of others.
 This includes sharing personal information or their property without their permission.
 It also includes filming them when they have asked you to stop.
 At TwitchCon 2019, Yuber walked up to a Twitch employee and started speaking to her.
-She asked to not be filmed, but he kept the camera focused on her, then ran away when he realized she worked for Twitch.
+She asked not to be filmed, but he kept the camera focused on her and then ran away when he realized she worked for Twitch.
 His account received a temporary ban.

 The internet isn’t always a safe place and sharing information can get you or anther person into actual danger from deranged fans with malicious intent.
 For that reason, refrain from letting your viewers know private information about others.

 These include the person’s name, age, location, or any other identifying factors.
-It can include sharing messages or information that was supposed to be kept private or things posted on their personal social media accounts.
+It can include spreading personal information or messages that was supposed to be kept private or things posted on their personal social media accounts.

 While you may be an open book, some people prefer to broadcast anonymously.
 Allow them to do so.